fwup-home/fwup/README.md

-mbr_write(mbr)                        | Write the specified mbr to the target fat_mkfs(block_offset, block_count)   | Create a FAT file system at the specified block offset and count fat_write(block_offset, filename)     | Write the resource to the FAT file system at the specified block offset fat_mv(block_offset, oldname, newname) | Rename the specified file on a FAT file system fat_rm(block_offset, filename)        | Delete the specified file fw_create(fwpath)                     | Create a firmware update archive in the specified place on the target (e.g., /tmp/on-reboot.fw)
+mbr_write(mbr)                        | Write the specified mbr to the target fat_mkfs(block_offset, block_count)   | Create a FAT file system at the specified block offset and count fat_write(block_offset, filename)     | Write the resource to the FAT file system at the specified block offset fat_attrib(block_offset, filename, attrib) | Modify a file's attributes. attrib is a string like "RHS" where R=readonly, H=hidden, S=system fat_mv(block_offset, oldname, newname) | Rename the specified file on a FAT file system fat_rm(block_offset, filename)        | Delete the specified file fw_create(fwpath)                     | Create a firmware update archive in the specified place on the target (e.g., /tmp/on-reboot.fw)